patlican23/spinalcordtoolbox/documentation/source/user_section/tutorials/registration_to_template.rst

 Theory
 ======

 First, we will run the ``sct_deepseg_sc`` command to segment the spinal cord from the anatomical image.
 The segmented spinal cord is a requirement for the vertebral/disc labeling stage that comes after.
+It is also a requirement for registration to the template (because some steps of the registration involve the segmentation) and for computing cord morphometrics, such as CSA.

 Command: ``sct_deepseg_sc``
 ===========================